 - Notify your local fire department (911) and the Hazardous Materials Division at (858) 505-6657

-- Additionally in every situation which threatens human health or the environment a notification must be made to the California Emergency Management Agency 1-800-852-7550, and provide the following information:
+- Additionally in every situation which threatens human health or the environment a notification must be made to the California Office of Emergency Services 1-800-852-7550, and provide the following information:

 - Name and telephone number of person reporting;